bak301/BallSortTool/README.md

 **-type xxxx** : only take the following options:
 		"first" :  generate level with first solution found.
-		"shortestBFS": generate level with the shortest solution using BFS to solve.
+		"shortest": generate level with the shortest solution using BFS to solve.
-		"shortestDFS": same as above but use DFS ( much slower )

 		Default first